-The remainder of this paper is structured as follows: In Sec. \ref{Spin qubits as a scalable platform} the current progress and challenges of scalable spin-qubit architectures are presented.
-In Sec. \ref{The crossbar architecture} the crossbar architecture is introduced as a potential candidate in scaling quantum devices in two dimensions, as well as its native operations.
-In Sec. \ref{Mapping challenges of a crossbar architecture} we comprehensively analyse the unique challenges of mapping quantum algorithms on the crossbar architecture which require novel mapping techniques.
-Then, in Sec.\ref{Overview of SpinQ} we introduce \textit{SpinQ} -- the first native compilation framework for scalable spin-qubit architectures.
-In Sec. \ref{Evaluation and analysis} we thoroughly analyze the performance of \textit{SpinQ} when mapping a broad and well-defined range of quantum algorithms on the crossbar architecture after which we form architectural and mapping insights.
-In Sec. \ref{Discussion and future directions} we discuss potential improvements of our compilation strategy and we compare its computational complexity to previous proposals.
+The remainder of this paper is structured as follows: In Sec. \ref{Spin qubits as a scalable platform}, the current progress and challenges of scalable spin-qubit architectures are presented.
+In Sec. \ref{The crossbar architecture}, the crossbar architecture is introduced as a potential candidate in scaling quantum devices in two dimensions, as well as its native operations.
+In Sec. \ref{Mapping challenges of a crossbar architecture}, we comprehensively analyze the unique challenges of mapping quantum algorithms on the crossbar architecture, which require novel mapping techniques.
+Then, in Sec. \ref{Overview of SpinQ}, we introduce \textit{SpinQ} -- the first native compilation framework for scalable spin-qubit architectures.
+In Sec \ref{Experimental Methodology} we refer to our experimental methodology and In Sec. \ref{Evaluation and analysis} we thoroughly analyze the performance of \textit{SpinQ} when mapping a broad and well-defined range of quantum algorithms on the crossbar architecture after which we form architectural and mapping insights.
+In Sec. \ref{Discussion and future directions}, we discuss potential improvements of our compilation strategy, and we compare its computational complexity to previous proposals.
 Finally, we conclude our work in Sec. \ref{Conclusion}.